monkrus/nlp_jsgf_rus/README.md

     ummagumma;

 ~~~
+However, let`s confirm it by generating some utterance samples.
+Now, how do we approach it?

+We need to load a JSGF file, parse it, load utterances from it, check if the utterances match the grammar, and test it.
-It allows us to create the following scenarios.
+It allows us to create the following scenarios as shown in `generated_utterances_en.txt`
 ~~~
 🟢put on play me ummagumma by the beatles
 🟢can you put on i want to listen to jazz music
 🟢can you play lady gaga
 ~~~
-Looks like we satisfied the requirements.
-However, let`s confirm it by generating some utterance samples.
-Now, how do we approach it?
-We need to load a JSGF file, parse it, load utterances from it, check that the utterances match the grammar, and test it.